FRRouting/frr/doc/user/bgp.rst

    accepted only.
 This is useful for cases where an inbound filter is applied, but you want maximum-prefix to act on ALL (including filtered) prefixes.
 This option requires :clicmd:`neighbor PEER soft-reconfiguration inbound` to be enabled for the peer.

+   If ``include-paths`` is set, the limit counts received *paths* rather than distinct prefixes, so under ADD-PATH (:rfc:`7911`) every additional path for a prefix counts toward the limit.
+When the limit is then exceeded the session is torn down with the BGP Cease NOTIFICATION subcode *Maximum Number of Paths Reached* (subcode 11) instead of *Maximum Number of Prefixes Reached* (subcode 1).
+This implements draft-abraitis-idr-maximum-paths-subcode.
+For example, with two ADD-PATH paths received for a single prefix, ``maximum-prefix 1`` keeps the session up (one distinct prefix), whereas ``maximum-prefix 1 include-paths`` tears it down (two paths).

 .. clicmd:: neighbor PEER soft-reconfiguration inbound